 It’s not perfectly aesthetic, but as I mentioned before, we were not going for a designer look here — just hoping that it would be sturdy and hold up well during all kinds of outdoor harsh conditions and weather.
 And, we were pretty sure the cat would think it was heaven no matter how it looked, as long as it was warm and dry.

-There’s still more to come, so don’t miss the next parts; in the next installment, we will cover how this process went, with pictures for most steps.
+There’s still more to come, so don’t miss the next parts; in the next installment, we will cover how this process went.
 Be sure to click through to each part and get the whole story!
 Here’s a link to Part Eight.